Audi's top designer to quit - magazine

-BERLIN Audi's chief designer will quit at the end of the year, the latest in a string of high-level departures from a company wrestling with BMW (BMWG.DE) for dominance of the luxury car market, Germany's Auto Bild magazine reported.
+BERLIN Dec 5 Audi's chief designer will quit at the end of the year, the latest in a string of high-level departures from a company wrestling with BMW for dominance of the luxury car market, Germany's Auto Bild magazine reported.

 Ingolstadt-based Audi declined to comment.
 Parent company VW did not return calls seeking comment.